Giuseppe-Mazzapica/Gea/README.md

 - Introduce filtering (PHP Dotenv has "required" and "allowedValues" feature, OOP nature of Gea filters make them easier configurable)
 - Env variables can contain more than one *nested* var
 - Easy to have a clue of which variables have been set
-- License that is BSD-3-clause for PHP Dotenv, MIT for Gea.
+- License, that is BSD-3-clause for PHP Dotenv, MIT for Gea.

 ## What stayed the same?

-- The idea
+- Most of the idea
 - The code that parse `.env` files, that has been proved to be very effective, has not be touched at all: thanks Vance :)
-- Part of this readme
 - Part of the tests and test fixtures

 -----